logichen/UCI-CIFAR-100/README.md

 #### Our trained models
 In the "checkpoints" file, we provide our trained models for each step.
-1. "model_state_b3.pytar" is the best model for step 1.
-You can use it as the label-refinery model to train efficientnet_B3 in step 2.
+1. "model_state_b3.pytar" is the best model for step 1, used as the label-refinery model to train efficientnet_B3 in step 2.
-2. "model_state_b3_rfn.pytar" is the best model for step 2.
-You can use it as the label-refinery model to train efficientnet_B0 in step 3.
+2. "model_state_b3_rfn.pytar" is the best model for step 2, used as the label-refinery model to train efficientnet_B0 in step 3.
-3. "model_state_b0.pytar" is the best model for step 3.
-You can use it as the label-refinery model to train efficientnet_ex in step 4.
+3. "model_state_b0.pytar" is the best model for step 3, used as the label-refinery model to train efficientnet_ex in step 4.
 4. "model_state_ex.pytar" is the best model for the step 4.a), which achieves a test accuracy of 80.12%.
 4. "model_state_exx.pytar" is the best model for the step 4.b), which achieves a test accuracy of 80.14%.